ANikolova22/NCMP_Rcode/README.md

 The output from the main code is one .csv file, containing sample size, prevalence Height for Age -2SD (stunting), prevalence	Weight for Height +2SD, and prevalence	Weight for Height -2SD.
 This is broken down by the total sample, by sex, by IMD quintile (1 = most deprived LSOA), 17 ethnicity groups, and urban/rural residence.

+The script nneds to be run separately for each year of data.